Transmeridian Air Cargo: History

-In 1968 the Canadair CL-44 was introduced and eventually eight examples were incorporated the fleet, all being fitted with swinging rear fuselages to facilitate the loading of large items of cargo.
+In 1968 the Canadair CL-44 was introduced and eventually eight examples were incorporated the fleet, all being fitted with rotating rear fuselages to facilitate the loading of large/long shipments of cargo.
 It was during this period that the base of operations was moved to London Stansted Airport.
 Operations continued throughout the 1970s with 1975 being the year when a base was set up in Hong Kong for freight flights to Australia.
+In the meanwhile - in 1970 - the registered name had changed to Trans Meridian Air Cargo Ltd. (TAC).

-In 1977 the Trafalgar House Group bought 90% of Transmeridian and on 15 August 1979 merged it with IAS Cargo Airlines to form British Cargo Airlines, which later became HeavyLift Cargo.
+In 1977 the Trafalgar House Group bought 90% of the air carrier and on 20 August 1979 merged it with IAS Cargo Airlines to form British Cargo Airlines..